 - apples (it’s like eating apple cinnamon oatmeal).
 Apples are probably about as moist as I would go though.
 They soften but stay pretty moist; too moist will make them stick together or flatten.

-- If you’re not going to use all of the batter right away, store it in a large plastic storage bag (I like these from IKEA) & stick it in the fridge.
+- If you’re not going to use all of the batter right away, store it in a large plastic storage bag (I like these reusable bags or these bags from IKEA) & stick it in the fridge.
 Bring them to room temperature and scoop or squeeze them from the bag when you’re ready to bake more.

 Most people who make some form of oatmeal cookie always add something to them – raisins, dates, or some other dried fruit.
 I don’t always add anything to them; sometimes they are just good old fashioned oatmeal cookies.
 I call that breakfast!
 Where’s the coffee?!